I get it.

 Now it is time to get into more detailed design.

-Using tools like framer, webflow and code editors, you can create fully interactive prototypes that would simulate a full blown products.
+Using tools like Framer, Webflow and code editors, you can create fully interactive prototypes that would simulate a full blown product.

 As we mentioned earlier, your purpose in making interactive prototypes is to add micro interactions and functionality to your static design concepts.

 Therefore, you can break the myth of the “right brain thinkers” and “left brain thinkers” since you deliver a combination of creativity and technical capabilities.